CYBERBULL123/My-professional-journey/Mathematics Topic for ML.md

 3. **AI Research Conferences:** Attend conferences such as NeurIPS, ICML, and ICLR to stay updated on the latest advancements in machine learning and artificial intelligence and network with researchers and practitioners in the field.

-## Here are resources specifically tailored to the advanced mathematics topics you mentioned earlier:
+## Here are resources specifically tailored to the advanced mathematics topics

 ### Singular Value Decomposition (SVD):